oddacious/oddacious.github.io/_posts/2016-08-06-need-more-numbers.md

 [BR]: http://basketball-reference.com
 [Statistical Power]: https://en.wikipedia.org/wiki/Statistical_power

-This is going to be the first in a series of

-It's the end of the playoffs, and we can take a look at how the [goalies did][Playoff leaders].

 ## Conclusions based on weak statistics

 In [MLB Teams Should Go For Talent, Not Balance, At The Trade Deadline][Source Text], Neil Paine (Note: one of my